BetterThanTomorrow/calva/README.md

 Troubles connecting?
 [Check here](https://github.com/BetterThanTomorrow/calva/wiki/About-Calva-Jack-in).
 (Please help keeping that wiki page updated.)

-_NB: Some project setups do not lend themselves to Jack-in, but Calva might still be able to connect.
-See [Connecting to a running REPL server](https://github.com/BetterThanTomorrow/calva/wiki/Connecting-To-a-Running-REPL-Server)_.

 ## Something to try first

 You might want to start with evaluating some code.
 Calva has this notion about the ”current” form (the symbol under the cursor or the paren enclosed s-expr immediately adjacent to the cursor).
 Issue the **Evaluate current form (or selection)** command: `ctrl+alt+c e`.